Lachin-Khankendi road: Russian peacekeepers’ vehicles pass freely through protest area | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Monday ensured the free passage of two passenger cars and two trucks of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Friday ensured the free passage of eight vehicles of Russian peacekeepers along the Lachin-Khankendi road.